zyaeger/evertune-llm-test/README.md

 > What RPM can we hit in the parallel asynchronous execution, and what is the optimal parallelism?

-I was able to achieve upwards of 40k RPM, with a range of 10k-20k parallelism, with closer to 15k being the "sweet spot".
+I was able to achieve upwards of 40k RPM, the general range being 25k-35k, with a parallelism range of 10k-20k calls, and 15k seemed to be the "sweet spot".

 > What is the error rate?

 In terms of "bad data" being returned or certain errors being handled, the error rate is virtually 0.
-In terms of errors happening that were not handled, I got throttling errors in about 5% of tests, growing as the parallelism I tested grew past 20k.
+In terms of errors happening that were not handled, I got throttling errors in about 5% of tests, growing as the parallelism I tested grew past 20k (and as I tested more frequently).

 > Do we need to change the system prompt or the API call parameters to achieve higher success rate, without changeing the user questions?